 Run ahead and you’ll see a massive ball rolling down a narrow bridge.
 Once the ball passes you, quickly run up the bridge.
 Look ahead and you’ll see a second ball ready to roll down.
 Use Stasis to freeze it momentarily and quickly run up the bridge and off to the side to avoid the ball.

-Before progressing further, there is still one more goodie for us to find here.
+Before progressing further, there is still a treasure for us to find here.
 Wait until the ball rolls by and then quickly run up to the top of the ramp where the balls first appear.
-Here you will find a treasure chest with some goodies.
+Here you will find a treasure chest containing a Traveler’s Shield.

 Run ahead and you’ll see a large Iron Sledgehammer sitting against the wall.
 Be sure to pick it up as we’ll need a heavy duty weapon.
 Up ahead the path is blocked off by a stationary ball in the middle of the ramp.
 Use Stasis to freeze the object.
 In the few moments before it re-activates, use the Iron Sledgehammer to hit the ball several times.
 This will store the energy and once time resumes, the ball will be launched ahead.